Noawood – Thermally Modified Wood

 Durability

-EN 113 Class 1 (EN 350).
-It is highly resistant to decay, fungi, and insects.
+EN 113 Class 1 and 2 (EN 350).
+It is resistant to decay, and fungi.
 Suitable for exterior use without chemical treatment.

 FIRE RATING